Martian-Engineering/renewhome/presentation/README.md

 ## Technical Details

 The presentation is built using Next.js and Tailwind CSS.
-It includes interactive elements like timers and QR code generation.
+It includes interactive elements like timers and section countdowns.

 ## Getting Started with the Presentation Code